 - Ride aerial bikes through the treetops in Mashpi

-- Join a horse-riding tour in Otavalo
+- Join a horse riding tour in Otavalo

-- Experience the diverse wildlife of Galapagos
+- Experience the diverse wildlife of the Galapagos Islands

 Our World, Your Way